The Impact

 Before, Achor had so little time that it took her two months to make one basket.
 Now, it takes her two days, and she makes enough money from sales to pay for her daughter to attend school.
 She also has high hopes that her daughter will continue to secondary school because she is saving money, her daughter is healthy and has a perfect attendance record, and she can see a future for her family in their new home.

-Adut started gardening two months ago and has made savings of over 15,000 South Sudanese pounds
+Adut started gardening two months ago and has made savings of over 15,000 South Sudanese pounds.

 The mother of 3 children says before starting the kitchen garden, she was hopeless and didn’t know what to do to support her family.
 However, what she was making was not enough to send her children to school.